globerhofer/HIPAA-policies/source/sections/05-roles_policy.md

 These organizational responsibilities include, but are not limited to the following:

 1. Oversees and enforces all activities necessary to maintain compliance and verifies the activities are in alignment with the requirements.
-2. Helps to established and maintain written policies and procedures to comply with the Security rule and maintains them for six years from the date of creation or date it was last in effect, whichever is later.
+2. Helps to establish and maintain written policies and procedures to comply with the Security rule and maintains them for six years from the date of creation or date it was last in effect, whichever is later.
 3. Reviews and updates policies and procedures as necessary and appropriate to maintain compliance and maintains changes made for six years from the date of creation or date it was last in effect, whichever is later.
 4. Facilitates audits to validate compliance efforts throughout the organization.
 5. Documents all activities and assessments completed to maintain compliance and maintains documentation for six years from the date of creation or date it was last in effect, whichever is later.